Baiyue: Han dynasty

-In 111 BC, the Han dynasty conquered Nanyue (Southern Yue) and ruled it for the next several hundred years.
+In 111 BC, the Han conquered Nanyue and ruled it for the next several hundred years.
 The former territory of Nanyue was converted into nine commanderies and two outpost commands.

 Nanyue was seen as attractive to the Han rulers as they desired to secure the area's maritime trade routes and gain access to luxury goods from the south such as pearls, incense, elephant tusks, rhinoceros horns, tortoise shells, coral, parrots, kingfishers, peacocks, and other rare luxuries to satisfy the demands of the Han aristocracy.
 Other considerations such as frontier security, revenue from a relatively large agricultural population, and access to tropical commodities all contributed to the Han dynasty's desire to retain control of the region.
 Panyu was already a major center for international maritime trade and was one of the most economically prosperous metropolises during the Han dynasty.
-Regions in the principal ports of modern Guangdong were used for the production of pearls and a trading terminal for maritime silk with Ancient India and the Roman Empire.
+Regions in the principal ports of modern Guangdong were used for the production of pearls and a trading terminal for maritime silk with India and the Roman Empire.

 Sinicization of the southern Han dynasty which used to be Nanyue was the result of several factors.

-Northern and central China was often a theater of imperial dynastic conflict which resulted in waves of Han Chinese refugees fleeing to the south.
-With dynastic changes, wars, and foreign invasions, Han Chinese living in central China were forced to expand into the unfamiliar and southern regions in large numbers.
+Northern and central China was often a theater of imperial dynastic conflict which resulted Han Chinese refugees fleeing to the south.
+With dynastic changes, wars, and foreign invasions, Han Chinese living in central China were forced to expand into the unfamiliar southern regions.
 As the number of Han Chinese immigrants into the Yue coastal regions increased, many Chinese families joined them to escape political unrest, military service, tax obligations, persecution, or sought new opportunities.
 As early arrivals took advantage of the easily accessible fertile land, latecomers had to continue migrating to more remote areas.
 Conflicts would sometimes arise between the two groups but eventually Han Chinese immigrants from the northern plains moved south to form ad hoc groups and take on the role as powerful local political leaders, many of whom accepted Chinese government titles.
 Each new wave of Han immigrants exerted additional pressure on the indigenous Yue inhabitants as the Han Chinese in southern China gradually became the predominant ethnic group in local life while displacing the Yue tribes into more mountainous and remote border areas.